 24

-Hachimitsu to Clover is a 24-episode TV anime series that originally aired in 2005.
+Hachimitsu to Clover is a 24-episode TV anime series that first aired in 2005, captivating viewers with its sincere and emotional storytelling.

 ComedyDramaRomance